akashpnik/student-MS/README.md

 install docker from https://www.docker.com/

-copy the jar from target folder inside student-api directory to docker folder and start docker container by running following
+copy the jar from target folder inside student-api directory to docker folder and start docker container by running following.
 ```
 docker compose up
 ```